Capitán Vicente Almandos Almonacid: Training as a pilot and World War I

 After completing his university studies, and inspired by his faith in scientific progress and in the context of the Argentine Centennial and the Belle Époque, he designed and undertook the construction of a small airplane that he called "aeromobile."
 Faced with the impossibility of developing his project in Argentina and with the aim of becoming a pilot and increasing his training in engineering, he moved to Paris at the end of 1912, where the first aviation school in the world had been founded a few years earlier.
 In the French capital, he had the opportunity to exchange views with Gustave Eiffel, the man responsible for the construction of the Eiffel Tower and the internal structure of the Statue of Liberty.

 Almonacid knew how to fly only simple airplanes.
 That is why after a short stay in Paris, he decided to go to the Farman Aerodrome, located near Versailles, to be credentialed as a professional pilot.
 It was difficult for him to understand his teachers initially because he did not speak French, but he gradually improved.
-In 1914, the Aeroclub de France awarded him a diploma under the authority of the French government.
+In 1914, the Aeroclub of France awarded him a diploma under the authority of the French government.